 Science Test Description for the ACT

-The ACT science test is a 40-question, 35-minute test that measures the interpretation, analysis, evaluation, reasoning, and problem-solving skills required in the natural sciences.
+The science section measures the interpretation, analysis, evaluation, reasoning, and problem-solving skills required in the natural sciences.
+The section presents several authentic scientific scenarios, each followed by a number of multiple-choice questions.

-Note: You are not permitted to use a calculator on the ACT science test.
+Note: You are not permitted to use a calculator in the science section.

 Content Covered by the ACT Science Test